rwblokzijl/Msc-thesis-EuroToken/thesis.md

 [@ForbesChinaCoin].
 And the Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.

-Currently no decentralized currencies are in a position to challenge the upcoming "central coins".
-Even the most prominent crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], simply lack the scalability and price stability necessary to be a valid medium of exchange and reliable store of value.
+Currently, no decentralized currencies are in a position to challenge the upcoming "central coins".
+Even the most prominent cryptocurrencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], simply lack the scalability and price stability necessary to be a valid medium of exchange and reliable store of value.
 While there have been attempts to create fully decentralized stablecoins,